We are recruiting a staff member Retrofit Assessor to assist us in the delivery of client assessments on the People Powered Retrofit service.

 - Providing a short written commentary on constraints and opportunities for retrofit, to complete a report generated by the tool.

-- Passing the report on to Carbon Co-op checking and issue.
+- Passing the report on to People Powered Retrofit for checking and issue.

 Undergraduate Qualification in Built Environment (building surveying, architecture or architectural technology, engineering), or equivalent demonstrable experience in industry.